WhyseRabbit/WhyseRabbit.github.io/_posts/2020-05-27-suicide-rates-dropping.md

 ![2010 rates](https://whyserabbit.github.io/assets/img/rates10.jpg)

 - Overall, the suicide rates have fallen on a global scale, with the exception of a few outlyers.
-With awareness, vigilance, and the ability to communicate openly and honestly, I believe we can see these numbers might drop further.
+With awareness, vigilance, and the ability to communicate openly and honestly, I believe we might see these numbers drop further.

 ## Project Documentation, Sources, and Colaboratory Notebook